ganoninc/trident-kloader-updated/README.md

 * iPad2,3 (K95AP), iOS 9.3.2 (Frisco 13F69)
 * iPad2,3 (K95AP), iOS 9.3.3 (Genoa 13G34)

-## A compiled ipa is in the build directory, use Cydia Impactor to install it.
+## A compiled ipa made by junmatsuzawa is in the build directory, use Cydia Impactor to install it.

 Wait a few seconds after pressing the start button.